zk-passport/openpassport/app/README.md

 First, go to the `circuit` folder of the monorepo, modify the circuits and build them.

 Then, upload the zipped zkeys built at publicly available urls and replace the urls in `app/src/utils/zkeyDownload.ts`.
-Be sure the zkey is named `<circuit_name>.zkey` before you zip it, and the zip is then named `<circuit_name>.zkey.zip`.

 Adapt the inputs you pass in `app/src/utils/prover.ts`, and adapt and redeploy the contracts.